Tsk1001/doc/GLOSSARY.md

 It can be Auto, Manual and Do not send

 #Quality assurance
 This solutions helps to understand what kind of traffic you get.
-If Quality assurance is OFF, you should put HTML in redirect method.
+If Quality assurance is OFF, you should put HTTP in redirect method.

 #Raw Data
 It allows seeing the “clean” data about a particular transaction.

 #Redirect method
-Java Script( to collect data for quality assurance) or HTTP
+Java Script( to collect data for quality assurance) or HTTP.
+If Quality assurance is OFF, you should put HTTP in redirect method.

 #Transactions
 Is a group of operations that consist of impression, click and install.